 - Female JST power cable;

-- 2 pieces of 58-60 mm rail hooks (V hangar);
+- Two pieces of 58-60 mm rail hooks (V hangar);

-In order to obtain the best vibration reduction, instead of 4 rubber damping balls, the FY MiNi 3D Pro gimbal comes with 6.
+To obtain the best vibration reduction, instead of 4 rubber damping balls, the FY MiNi 3D Pro gimbal comes with 6.
 BTW, the package includes 2 extra of them, in case you lose one.

 The MiNi3D Pro allows two different methods of installation.
 It can be installed using screws or two 58-60 mm rail hooks when the aircraft is equipped for this purpose with fiber carbon tubes.

-Although the package includes a USB cable and USB adapter which allows upgrading the firmware of the gimbal’s controller board, I didn’t find any updated file on the manufacturer’s website.
+Although the package includes a USB cable and USB adapter, which allows upgrading the firmware of the gimbal’s controller board, I didn’t find any updated file on the manufacturer’s website.

-MiNi3D Pro 3 review – Operation modes
+MiNi3D Pro 3 gimbal: Operation modes

-When the gimbal is connected through the “Mode switch” cable to the aircraft receiver board, it can be remotely switched between the following working modes:
+When the gimbal is connected through the “Mode Switch” cable to the aircraft receiver board, it can be remotely switched between the following working modes:

 - Panning and tilting mode – The gimbal keeps the roll angle fixed while following the pitch and yaw angles of the aircraft.
 Again, the tilt angle is remotely controllable.